 Note: We couldn't even find a picture of a horsehair bra to put in here!

-Our “Sales Taxes” article provides a detailed summary of how sales taxes apply and are accounted for.
+Our GreenLearning article "Sales Taxes in Canada - What You Need to Know" provides a detailed summary of how sales taxes apply and are accounted for.

 Sales taxes that would apply to a domestic transaction cannot be avoided by importing goods to Canada.
 They are simply collected in a different way.